 Have you ever heard of the Student Project House?
 It is an initiative created by ETH Zürich in order to empower and inspire their students with a maker and innovator mindset.
-This project became so successful and important for ETH, that it will expand to a five-storey building in the centre of Zurich next year.
+This project became so successful and important for ETH, that it will expand to a five-story building in the center of Zurich next year.
 When I heard of it, I was immediately intrigued.
 Why is this organization so successful?
 What does a maker and innovator mindset mean and how does the Student Project House help their students to think in that way?

 To get more information, I interviewed Justyna Wojewoda-Chakraborty, the head of Customer-Experience and Marketing for the Student Project House.
 Her engagement and enthusiasm for the project are contagious and worthy of sharing!

 The purpose of the initiative is the same as that of the university: let students learn and provide all tools and guidance necessary to do so.
 Since 2016, a unique space that inspires ETH Zurich students to realize their own ideas and develop tomorrow’s solutions has been created.
 Success is not defined by profit here; as long as the students have learned something from their project, it is seen as successful.
 Therefore, if a project fails, there will be zero consequences or judgement for the student.
 The long term goal is to teach the students a mindset early on in their education.
 A mindset which they will develop and use, not only during their studies, but more importantly for the rest of their lives: the maker- and innovator mindset!

 “The students are inspired to develop this mindset based on 6 pillars.
 We believe that they will bring this with them to make the world a better place.
 Therefore, there are no limits, the projects can be in any relevant field, from food and well-being to AI and robots.
 Anything is possible!

 The initiative is currently only accessible to ETH students.
 Nevertheless, I find their approach and way of thinking very interesting and see potential for all of us to use this in our personal and professional lives: